 Once you have your roadmap or System Security Plan and have identified the security gaps for compliance, the next step would be to implement the required security practices for your targeted CMMC level.

 For example, for CMMC Level 1, you must implement the 17 basic cybersecurity hygiene practices as defined in the CMMC model and for Level 2, you need to implement all 110 controls of NIST SP 800-171.

 Once you’ve implemented the required security practices, if there is some time before your official CMMC audit, it would be a good idea to conduct periodic assessments to ensure that your security practices continue to meet your CMMC level requirements.
 This can help identify any potential issues or gaps that can happen over time and address them before a formal audit is conducted.

 Now that you’re ready for an official CMMC audit, it’s time to select an authorized CMMC Third-Party Assessment Organization (C3PAO) to conduct their formal assessment.
 It is important to choose a qualified and experienced C3PAO to ensure an accurate and fair assessment.
 You can find certified C3PAO’s on the Cyber AB website.

 Get prepared with a COUPLE of GURUS

 a COUPLE of GURUS is a CMMC Registered Provider Organization.
 As an RPO, we can ensure your organization is ready to pass the CMMC audit, whether you are applying for Level 1 or Level 3.

-Contact a COUPLE of GURUS about the S2Score and how it can prepare you for your CMMC audit.
+Contact a COUPLE of GURUS and we can get started to prepare you for your CMMC audit.